cadebryant/DNASequenceAlignment/README.md

 # DNASequenceAlignment
 ## Simple Application for Aligning two DNA Sequences
-This small program uses the Needleman-Wunsch algorithm to aligh two nucleotide or protein sequences.
+This small program uses the Needleman-Wunsch algorithm to align two nucleotide or protein sequences.